 Q: Where should I ski?

 A: There are so many places to ski.
 TUNA maintains the Mountain Dell Golf Course as a ski track in the winter.
-It’s the most wallet-friendly place for dedicated track skiing, and a season pass for members of TUNA is only $70!
+It’s the most wallet-friendly place for dedicated track skiing.
 Get yourself a membership and then a season pass to ski, here.
 Kids under 18 ski free!
 We also offer day passes for $10, 70+ passes for free, and student passes.
 Email Membership@utahnordic.org.

 Q: Do I need a lesson?